 James Bach, co-founder of the context driven school of software testing defines ET as ‘scientific thinking in real time’.
 While Exploratory Testing has always been around, it was referred to as ‘ad-hoc’ testing.
 However, this is a misnomer and the term Exploratory Testing was first introduced by Cem Kaner in the book Testing Computer Software.

-Differences between Scripted and Exploratory Testing
+What is the differences between Scripted and Exploratory Testing

 So, now that we have established that exploratory testing is somewhat different from scripted testing, let’s look at the key differences between the two.